populationgenomics/ClinvArbitration/README.md

 This repository contains an alternative algorithm ([described here](docs/algorithm.md)) for re-aggregating the individual ClinVar submissions, generating decisions which favour clear assignment of pathogenic/benign ratings instead of defaulting to 'conflicting'.
 These ratings are not intended as a replacement of ClinVar's own decisions, but may provide value by showing that that though conflicting submissions exist, there is a clear bias towards either benign or pathogenic ratings.

-We aim to re-run this process monthly, and publish the resulting files on Zenodo: https://zenodo.org/records/15896156
+We aim to re-run this process monthly, and publish the resulting files on Zenodo You can download this pre-generated bundle here: https://zenodo.org/records/16792026

 ## Primary Outputs